Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Query lower bounds

 In regime (i), first note that $2r \leq rd_2< d_1+r$ (since $d_2=1$ is trivial), which means $d_1> r$.
 Thus $rd_2-d_1 \leq r <d_1$.
 A tomography algorithm to within Choi trace norm error $\frac{c^{3/2}}{9200}\varepsilon$ can discriminate between $\exp(\frac{c^2}{480001}(rd_2-d_1)^2)$ quantum channels constructed by \cref{thm-1140332}.
 Therefore, this algorithm can be used to discriminate between the corresponding Stinespring dilation isometries (simply discard the ancilla system and then apply this algorithm).
 Note that these isometries coincide with those defined in \cref{sec-1110250} (up to a change of basis).
 Furthermore, note that $rd_2-d_1\geq \frac{2\cdot 10^{13}}{c^4}$.
-Therefore, \cref{thm-1110122} applies and shows that any such algorithm must use $n$ queries such that
+Therefore, \cref{thm-1110122} applies and shows that any such algorithm must use at least